beatarudzka/recipes-box-flask-postgresql-app/README.md

 pip list
 ```

-You can also use your global site packahes within virtual Python environment.
+You can also use your global site packages within virtual Python environment.

 Freezing is a process where pip reads the versions of all installed packages in a local virtual environment and then produces a text file with the package version for each python package specified.
 By convention, it's named requirements. txt .